semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

 The following configuration creates a CI job that runs scans according to the products you have enabled in Semgrep AppSec Platform.
 The provided environment variables are commonly needed to correctly configure scans from Buildkite.

-This file configures two alternative command paths, one for full scans, and one for diff-aware scans.
+This file configures two mutually exclusive command steps, one for full scans, and one for diff-aware scans.
 The latter is used for pull or merge requests.

-In order for this configuration to run the correct type of scan, go to the pipeline **Settings** and select the connected source code manager in the left sidebar.
-In that section, make the following changes:
+In order for this configuration to run the correct type of scan for each condition:

+1. In the Buildkite UI, go to the pipeline **Settings** and select the connected source code manager in the left sidebar.
-1. Under **Branch Limiting**, enter your default branch name.
+2. Under **Branch Limiting**, enter your default branch name.
 You can include any other branch names that require full scans as well, such as `release-*`.
 2. Click **Save Branch Limiting**.
 3. Under the source code manager section, select the box for **Build Pull Requests**.
-Or for GitLab, when setting up the webhook, ensure that the **Merge request** event is selected.
+For GitLab, instead ensure that the **Merge request** event is selected when setting up the webhook.
 4. Click **Save Settings** for that section.

 You can refer to Buildkite's [Branch configuration documentation](https://buildkite.com/docs/pipelines/branch-configuration) or [GitLab integration details](https://buildkite.com/docs/integrations/gitlab) for more information on these settings.